RiadJoul/Recipe/README.md

    ```sh
    npm install
    ```
+4. Make sure expo-cli is updated
+    ```
+    expo-cli upgrade
+    ```
-4. Make a file called `config.ts` and copy this code and replace it with your API key
+5. Make a file called `config.ts` and copy this code and replace it with your API key
    ```ts
    export const APIKEY = 'ENTER YOUR API';
    ```